smrtsen/StudentExamScoreSheet/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### 'npm install'

+Open terminal and run 'npm install' on project directory it will install all the required modules.

 ### `npm start`